 When I set out to write this piece, I thought it was going to be a simple advice roundup.
 I’d just consult the trusty Internet, pick the tips I liked best, and consolidate them for you all here.

-Instead, I got to the end of Google and realized: I still have no idea how the hell to run a brainstorm that doesn’t suck.
+Instead, I got to the end of Google and realized: I still have no idea how the hell to run brainstorming sessions that don’t suck.

 Almost immediately after that, I found myself in precisely the position I just described—having to lead a brainstorming session around a core business problem with the whole team.
 And I still didn’t know where to start.